Aussie Home LPG Gas Information

 What Do You Know About Your LPG Gas Supply

-We have created this page to share interesting information which most of you are unaware of but commonly are in search for.
-Hopefully this information will serve as a starting point when comparing appliances that run off gas to those powered by electricity.
+We have created this page to share interesting information which most of you commonly search for.
+Serving as a starting point when comparing appliances running off gas versus electricity.

 How Much Energy Is There In A LPG Gas Bottle?